 In the upcoming debate, Congress should focus more attention on visa reserves and the types of projects that merit any special visa priority.
 As explained in the visa reserves section of this paper, immigrant investors are likely to place increasing importance on this issue in the near future as visa waiting periods rise.
-A project's qualification for visa reserves might become as important a factor in the immigrant's investment decision as the TEA status of a particular project.
+A project's qualification for visa reserves might become as important, or even more important, as a determining factor in the immigrant's investment decision to invest in a particular project.